gokcengiz/Data-Analysis-SQL/README.md

 The project relies on the Udemy Courses Data 2023 provided by Kaggle.
 It answers five simple questions to show my proficiency in SQL for data analysis.

 * How many instructors and courses are there in total?
 * What are the 10 most popular courses?
-(Courses with the highest number of revievs and above average ratings)
+(Courses with the highest number of reviews and above average ratings)
 * What are the 10 most popular instructors?
 (Most reviewed)
 * What are the most reviewed instructor's courses?
 (Sorted by rating)
 * What are the 5 most popular data analysis courses?
 (Most reviewed and highly rated)